yueyinqiu/NWorldPermissions/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: "Have some questions or need help."
+about: "Ask some questions or ask for help."
-title: ''
+title: 'Ask some questions or ask for help.'
 labels: question
 assignees: ''